rightjs/rightjs-home/docs/en/tutorials/call-by-name.md

     // adding a class to every element elements.each('addClass', 'marked');

-    // attaching event listener to every element in a list elements.each('on', 'click', 'toggleClass', 'marked');
+    // attaching an event listener by name element.onClick('toggleClass', 'marked');

-    // or you could do the same with a single element element.on('click', 'toggleClass', 'marked');
+    // attaching event listener to every element in a list elements.each('onClick', 'toggleClass', 'marked');

 ## Why Do That?, :why